Guide to single sign-on with Slack

 By default, Slack lets members stay logged in (infinite sessions), but you can choose to require users to log back in either every time they close the app or after a specific number of hours that you choose.

-Team-wide two-factor authentication
+Workspace-wide two-factor authentication

 Forced session reset and SSO binding